karink520/git-and-github-intro/git_workshop.md

+## 0. Finish configuring Git.

+You should have already installed Git and configured it following the instructions [here](https://karink520.github.io/git-and-github-intro/install_git.html).
+We'll add one more configuration, to set the default branch name to `main`.
+Type the following into the terminal

+`git config --global init.defaultBranch main`

 ## I. Start a new git repository (with Git `init`)

 1. Create a directory (folder) that will contain the files for your project.
 2. Navigate to that directory in the terminal.
 (On Windows, you can use the Command Prompt or Git Bash).
 To navigate use `cd` and `ls` if you are on Mac or Linux, `cd` and `dir` if you're on Windows.
 3. Make a new file called `ReadMe.txt` and add some text to it (just a sentence is fine), and save it.
 4. Type `git init` in the terminal; this will create the repository.
 You can see all the files in your folder (even the hidden ones), by using `ls -a`, you so you can use this to see the new folder called `.git` that was created when you ran `git init`.
-5. Type `git add ReadMe.txt` to tell Git to start tracking the `ReadMe.txt` file and to include this file in the next commit (i.e. to add it to the staging area).
+6. Type `git add ReadMe.txt` to tell Git to start tracking the `ReadMe.txt` file and to include this file in the next commit (i.e. to add it to the staging area).
 If you want, try entering `git status` before you do this step and then again afterwards to see what changes.
+7. If you weren't able to configure your default branch name to be `main`, then the output of `git status` may tell you that you are on branch `master`.
+If that's the case, type `git checkout -b main` to move to a branch called `main`.
+Do this before you make your first commit in Step 8.
-6. Make a first commit by typing:
+8. Make a first commit by typing:
     `git commit -m "this is my first commit!`